jv-jun23-team4/Car-sharing/README.md

 - **Postman:** Postman is used for automate testing workflows and application presentation.
 - **Stripe:** Stripe is used for online payment implementation.
 - **Telegram:** Telegram is used to create notifications for customers and managers with current car rental information.
-- **Spark:** Spark is used for online payment implementation, using webhook.
  ___
 ### Domain Models (Entities)
 ___